alexandru-savinov/BalancedNewsGo/docs/deployment.md

 # Optional: Database path (default is "news.db" in working directory)
 export DATABASE_URL=/path/to/production/database.db

+# Web interface mode (Editorial templates are default, legacy client-side available)
+# export LEGACY_HTML=true  # Only set if you need legacy client-side rendering mode
 ```

 ### Production Configuration Files

 1. **feed_sources.json**: Review and update with production-worthy news sources
 2. **composite_score_config.json**: Tune the ensemble configuration for production use
+3. **Editorial Templates**: Ensure all template files in `web/templates/` are present and properly formatted
+4. **Static Assets**: Verify that all assets in `web/assets/` (CSS, JS, images) are included in deployment

 ## Docker Deployment